Take2-Cohort-2/learning-plan/README.md

    example:
    ![Example image of my about me page!](./public/Example.png)

+3. **Syncing a fork**
-3. On GitHub, navigate to the main page of the forked repository that you want to sync with the upstream repository.
+On GitHub, navigate to the main page of the forked repository that you want to sync with the upstream repository.

 Above the list of files, select the Sync fork dropdown menu.

 <img width="500" alt="screenshot 2025-02-12" src="https://docs.github.com/assets/cb-75605/mw-1440/images/help/repository/sync-fork-dropdown.webp" />

 If the changes from the upstream repository cause conflicts, GitHub will prompt you to create a pull request to resolve the conflicts.

-4. **Deploy**:
-  We will deploy our projects together once everyone has completed **step 2**, this will mean that your project will be live on the web.
-You can show you friends and whānau.
-Sik!

  *NOTE*: None of the pages in this repo are linked up together.